have Marine Survey questions ?

 - Trim tabs, stabilizer, struts, rudders, and thrusters (When hauled out)

 - Thru-hull fittings condition and operation (When hauled out) but internally when in water.

 - Engines and transmission (Visual Inspection)

 - Engine analysis requires a separate survey (Separate Type of Inspection).

 - Oil Analysis of all power systems, and transmission(s).
 (Additional Cost)

 - Steering system

 - Plumbing system (freshwater, raw water, water heater, and sanitation)

 The Survey is ideally set up to meet at the boat that is either in the water or on the trailer in which we pre-inspect the vessel and then perform a sea trial and finally to the yard which is preferred for bottom inspection.
 Time to complete can range from 1.5 – 6 hours depending on the complexity of the vessel.

 Ocean Marine Surveyors provides a wide array of marine surveys including pre-purchase surveys, valuation surveys, damage surveys, insurance surveys, and more.
-We are current SAMS members and ABYC certified to help ensure that each and every client receives a superior level of service.
+George Malhiot is a current SAMS Marine Surveyor Associate and ABYC certified to help ensure that each and every client receives a superior level of service.